 - Analyse the conceptual framework for assessing and auditing the innovative capabilities of a business organisation;

-- Describe the skills necessary to an effective entrepreneur throughout the innovation process from idea to market;
+- Describe the skills necessary to an effective innovator throughout the innovation process from idea to market;

-- Explain the theories and models of managing innovation and entrepreneurship;
+- Explain the theories and models of managing innovation;

 - Apply major innovation theories and models of organisational problems to the analysis of case studies;

-- Analyse the impact of effective management of innovation and entrepreneurship on organisational performance;
+- Analyse the impact of effective management of innovation on organisational performance;

 - Explain the innovation cycle, from conceptualisation to commercialisation, and how it can be accelerated.